Here’s the ugly truth about squirrel proof bird feeders: there aren’t any.

 - If you want to hang a bird feeder in a spot where there just isn’t enough clearance, you’ll need either use food that squirrels won’t eat or a "squirrel proof" bird feeder.

-You may also like: Top 5 Squirrel Proof Bird Feeders
+See also: Top 5 Squirrel Proof Bird Feeders

 Use seeds squirrel won't eat